Common Vulnerabilities in IoT devices

-The Internet of Things (IoT) is experiencing explosive growth.
-From smart thermostats and medical devices to industrial sensors, an increasing number of everyday and specialized devices are being connected to the internet and private networks.
-While this connectivity offers significant benefits for consumers, businesses, and organizations alike, it also introduces a much larger attack surface.
+The Internet of Things (IoT) has experienced explosive growth over the past decade and has become an integral part of modern day households.
+From smart thermostats and smart wearables to medical devices and industrial sensors, an increasing number of everyday and specialized devices are being connected to the internet and private networks to simplify life.
+While these smart devices offer significant benefits for consumers, businesses, and organizations alike, it also introduces a much larger attack surface in any network.
 In many cases, IoT devices are developed with a strong focus on functionality and cost-efficiency, often at the expense of security.
 As a result, vulnerabilities are not just common, they’re often fundamental to how these devices are designed and deployed.
+This is what I see almost daily when performing security research on IoT devices; hardcoded credentials, static encryption keys, unencrypted communications, outdated software components and insufficient hardware security.

-In this article, we’ll take a closer look at five of the most prevalent and critical vulnerabilities found in IoT devices, drawing from hands-on experience in penetration testing and reverse engineering.
+In this article, we’ll take a closer look at five of the most prevalent critical vulnerabilities found in IoT devices, drawing from hands-on experience in penetration testing and reverse engineering IoT devices and firmware.
+For each vulnerability we will break down what the vulnerability is and why it’s a problem.

 1. Hardcoded credentials

-One of the most widespread issues in consumer IoT devices is the use of hardcoded credentials, usernames and passwords that are permanently embedded in the device’s firmware.
-These credentials can apply to a range of services, from Telnet and SSH access to video streaming on IP cameras, or even access to debug interfaces and the cloud services the device relies on.
+What: One of the most common problems in consumer IoT devices is the use of hardcoded credentials, which are usernames and passwords that are permanently built into the device’s firmware and apply to all devices of the same type.
+These fixed credentials can apply to various services, including Telnet and SSH access, video streaming on IP cameras, and even access to debug interfaces and cloud services that the device depends on.

 In the VHL IoT Penetration Testing Essentials course, we explore this vulnerability in practice by analyzing an IP camera that includes hardcoded credentials for both the root account and the RTSP video stream.
 By extracting and analyzing the camera’s firmware, we were able to uncover these credentials and demonstrate how this issue can lead to widespread compromise.